the-Jamz/dns-censored/README.md

 A curated list of websites and services that block or restrict access to UK users, formatted for automatic VPN routing on MikroTik, ControlD, and UniFi devices.

 ---

+## ⚠️ **Archived Project**

+Please instead check out the very cool project [osatracker](https://osatracker.co.uk/) maintained by someone who has more time than me to develop this.

+The project seems to be quickly gaining popularity too which of course helps with a community driven list, and I think splintering the efforts helps nobody.

+I've spoken briefly to the creator and have been told that it will be open sourced at a later date.
+If that does not materialize then I will revive this project.

+The RouterOS script in this repo works with the export domain from there dropped in which is also nice: `https://osatracker.co.uk/domains/export?format=newline&include_nsfw=1`.

+---

 ## ⚠️ **EXPERIMENTAL PROJECT WARNING**